Four businesspeople looking at a laptop

 • Hosting collaborative training sessions and team-building activities

 Pro Tip: Frame these groupings around complementary skills rather than age.
-For instance, you can pair your social media manager with a veteran copywriter to combine digital fluency with proven messaging strategies.
-Win-win!
+Pair your social media manager with a veteran copywriter to combine digital fluency with proven messaging strategies.

 Offer Flexible Work Arrangements

 When your workplace works for everyone, everyone works better.
-Every employee has different work styles, preferences, and priorities.
-So, while Millennials and Gen Zs are the most vocal about their preference for flexible work environments, adaptable schedules and work setups benefit everyone—including your bottom line.
+While Millennials and Gen Z are the most vocal about their preference for flexible work environments, adaptable schedules benefit every generation.

-Allowing your team to choose where and how they work best will not only improve work-life balance but also productivity.
+Allowing your team to choose where and how they work best improves work-life balance and productivity across the board.
 Consider:

 • Hybrid and remote work options